dhruvil-kathiriya/Ecommerce-Project/README.md

 - User authentication and authorization
 - Product catalog with detailed information
+- Front-end UI allowing users to view and search products
+- Sorting and filtering of products
-- Shopping cart functionality
+- Shopping cart and checkout functionality
 - Checkout process for purchasing products
 - Order history and tracking
-- Admin panel for managing categories, subcategories, Brands, Types, products, orders, and users
+- Admin panel to manage categories, subcategories, Brands, Types and products
+- Payment integration (PayPal, Stripe etc.)

 ## Installation